fujidaiti/smooth_sheets/README.md

 - **Works with imperative & declarative Navigator API**: No special navigation mechanism is required.
 The traditional ways such as `Navigator.push` is supported and it works with Navigator 2.0 packages like go_router as well.
 - **iOS flavor**: The modal sheets in the style of iOS 15 are supported.

-> [!CAUTION]
-> The pre-release versions (1.0.0-f324.x) have been deprecated and are no longer maintained.
-> We recommend using the non–pre-release versions (0.11.x or higher) for all developers.

 <br/>

 ## Showcases